BER Chapel

-You are invited to join us for daily Mass — every school day at 7:30am in the Blessed Edmund Rice Chapel.
+Mass is celebrated every school day morning at 7:30am in the Blessed Edmund Rice Chapel.
+You are invited to join us.

 Student Outreach Button